 I rented a car in Wellington and drove a couple hours out to Cape Palliser, which is too far out of the way to be a huge tourist draw but still a fascinating area of New Zealand.
 After miles of rolling vineyards and sheep farms, you take a tiny winding road around the coast until you come to the Purangirua Pinnacles.
 These are badlands-style columns eroded from rocky sediment from a small river emptying into the Pacific Ocean.
 It was a long, muddy track up a poorly marked riverbed to get to it (and it started raining halfway through) but worth going to such a remote destination.

 After this, I took my little rental car down a gravel track that probably should have voided my Toyota Corolla’s damage waiver (I crossed a pretty wet spillway and some washed-out hairpin turns).
-But at the end was a gloriously rocky coast and one of those old red-and-white lighthouses perched on the cape point.
+But waiting at the end was a gloriously rocky coast and one of those old red-and-white lighthouses perched on the cape point.

 Heading back to Wellington, I stopped in a little farm town called Featherston.
 A population of 2,360…just a little strip of shops along the road and a few houses scattered behind.
 I was thinking of just popping into a petrol station to grab a sandwich, but instead I accidentally found an amazing cafe that rivals anything you’ll find in a major metropolitan city.
 I had a mouthwatering pot pie, potato, gravy, and cappuccino…in a farm town of 500.
 The fact that a community that small can support such quality still blows my mind…and it says a lot about what makes New Zealand as amazing as it is to me.